gautemo/Gaute-Meek-Olsen/src/dev-blog/npm-publish.md

 If you don't have an NPM user you need to sign up [here](https://www.npmjs.com/signup).

-Then login in your terminal.
+Then log in to your terminal.

 ```bash
 npm login